shtse8/cursor-snap/README.md

 4. Update this README with the latest version
 5. Publish the snap packages to the Snap Store

+You can also manually trigger a rebuild and publish by:
+1. Going to the Actions tab in this repository
+2. Selecting the "Auto Update Cursor Snap" workflow
+3. Clicking "Run workflow"
+4. Setting "Force rebuild regardless of version checks" to "true"
+5. Clicking "Run workflow"

+This is useful if the Snap Store publication failed but the README was updated, or if you want to force a rebuild for any other reason.

 ### Supported Platforms
 - linux-x64 (64-bit x86)
 - linux-arm64 (64-bit ARM)